mehdijaber/AgOpenGPS/README.md

 # AgOpenGPS  ****  Guidance software - Fork for Linux

 This is a first attemt to make AOG operate under Linux OS.
-There's still a lot of work to to... see https://github.com/users/mehdijaber/projects/2 for the tasks to be done
+There's still a lot of work to do...

+see https://github.com/users/mehdijaber/projects/2 for the tasks to be done